When giving gives back

 About 77 percent of nonprofits believe skilled volunteers can significantly improve their organizations’ business practices.
 The Allstate Fellows program gives our leaders a specific, well-defined project that takes advantage of their expertise in areas like human resources, technology, marketing and process improvement.

 While the program helps nonprofits bridge recruiting and talent gaps, it’s equally beneficial to Allstate.
 It’s a tool for our company to attract and retain top performers.
-A case study by CDC Development Solutions notes that returned participants said the special assignment increased the likelihood they would stay at their company.
+A case study by PYXERA Global notes that returned participants said the special assignment increased the likelihood they would stay at their company.
 Moreover, the nonprofit assignments provide important leadership and professional development opportunities.
 The new skills, insights and perspectives that Fellows bring back to Allstate make our company smarter and stronger.